Coastal Elites

 Coastal Elites is a 2020 American comedy television film directed by Jay Roach and written by Paul Rudnick.
-The film stars Bette Midler, Sarah Paulson, Kaitlyn Dever, Dan Levy and Issa Rae as five people, living in either New York City or Los Angeles, navigating the COVID-19 pandemic.
-It premiered on HBO on September 12, 2020.
-The film received mixed-to-negative reviews from critics.
+The film stars Bette Midler, Sarah Paulson, Kaitlyn Dever, Dan Levy and Issa Rae as five people living in either New York City or Los Angeles, navigating the COVID-19 pandemic.

+Coastal Elites premiered on HBO on September 12, 2020 to mixed reviews from critics.